difference between wax paper and parchment paper

 While wax paper and parchment paper may seem similar, they have very different properties that affect their performance.
 While wax paper is useful for wrapping, storing, and transporting food, it’s not suitable for baking, as the wax coating can melt or catch fire in the oven.
 Parchment paper, on the other hand, provides a non-stick surface that’s perfect for baking, and it can also be used for other kitchen tasks, such as piping or cooking en papillote.
 By understanding the differences between these two papers, you can make better choices for your baking needs and ensure the best possible results for your culinary creations.

-See also difference between nuclear fission and fusion
+See also difference between milk teeth and permanent teeth

 Table difference between wax paper and parchment paper